It would be easy to assume that problems are just a part of life.

 I work predominantly with manufacturing organisations to build resilience, critical thinking and problem-

 solving skills as a buffer against the challenges of an uncertain world.
 I find the best way to do this is via

-a series of talks aimed at addressing very specific issues that all impact on your problem-solving abilities.
+workshops and talks aimed at addressing very specific issues that impact on your problem-solving ability.

 For the past 20 years I have solved problems for organisations in both the UK and Europe.